 Jacob Billingsley is from Holden, MO, and competed for four years on his high school team.
 In 2010, he traveled with Holden to the PACE National Scholastics Championship.
 Jacob joined the University of Missouri team in the fall of 2010 and has since competed at seven college tournaments and helped to host Mizzou's high school events.
 Jacob served as Mizzou's club president from 2011-2013.

-Matt Chadbourne is a native of Viburnum, Missouri, and was a member of the quizbowl team there from 2000 to 2004.
-While there, he led the team to a second-place finish at the 2004 Class 2 state tournament in his senior year of 2004, and he was the tournament's top scorer.
+Matt Chadbourne is a native of Viburnum, Missouri.
+While in high school, his team took second place in the Class 2 state tournament in his senior year of 2004, and he was the tournament's top scorer.
 He also led the team to conference and district championships that season and was a member of three All-Conference and All-District teams.
-Matt holds bachelor's and master's degrees in applied mathematics from Missouri University of Science and Technology (formerly University of Missouri-Rolla) where he played quizbowl on the collegiate level and was a member of the 14th place team at the 2008 NAQT Intercollegiate Championship Tournament.
+Matt holds bachelor's and master's degrees in applied mathematics from Missouri University of Science and Technology (formerly University of Missouri-Rolla) where he played quizbowl on the collegiate level from 2004 to 2011 and was a member of the 14th place team at the 2008 NAQT Intercollegiate Championship Tournament.
 He is currently enrolled in a graduate program in accounting at Missouri State University.
-Matt has directed or co-directed a total of fourteen high school tournaments, including all four editions of the NAQT Missouri Qualifier, in addition to directing six more college tournaments.
-He has also written questions for numerous tournaments, was formerly a writer for both NAQT and HSAPQ, and is also a former member of PACE.
+Matt has directed or co-directed a total of sixteen high school tournaments, including the first six editions of the NAQT Missouri Qualifier, and also directed six more college tournaments.
+He has written questions for numerous tournaments, was formerly a writer for both NAQT and HSAPQ, and is also a former member of PACE.
 Matt is a founding member of MOQBA and was the organization's first president.
 Send an email to Matt